-- 2. Have your gang policy/regulations been updated?
+- 2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.
 No. - 3.
 Where are your gang policy/regulations located/electronically communicated?
 On the School system's website. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+The system conducts yearly trainings for all stakeholders.
+These trainings are provided